-- Auto shut-off mechanism with light indicator if the unit is tipped over
+- Auto shut-off mechanism with a light indicator if the unit is tipped over

-- Oxygen depletion sensor, automatically shuts off the heater if oxygen levels drop
+- The oxygen depletion sensor automatically shuts off the heater if oxygen levels drop

 - Can use portable 1lb propane bottles or large bulk tanks with an adapter and regulator

 - Provides maximum heat with a minimal carbon footprint

 - Single control start knob with dual heat settings

 - May lose functionality at altitudes above 7000 ft